 Feeling undervalued and underpaid?
 Spending your spare time looking for a new job?
 Think again: you might not be presenting yourself to your best advantage at your current position.

 Perhaps just as importantly, the ‘best practice’ for getting yourself a wage hike at work overlaps broadly with the steps you can take to improve your reputation at the office in general.
-That’s because the secret to asking for a raise is not how you frame the question: it’s learning to let your boss know just how valuable you are throughout the work day.
+That’s because the secret to asking for a raise is not how you frame the question: it’s learning to let your boss know just how valuable you are throughout the workday.

-Today’s workforce are in something of a bind: we’re taught to sell ourselves and smooth-talk our way through interviews and networking opportunities, but face knocks to our confidence through the constant murmur that we’re ‘entitled’ or somehow lazier or inferior to proceeding generations.
+Today’s workforce is in something of a bind: we’re taught to sell ourselves and smooth-talk our way through interviews and networking opportunities, but face knocks to our confidence through the constant murmur that we’re ‘entitled’ or somehow lazier or inferior to proceeding generations.

 But improving your profile in your current role doesn’t have to involve showing off.
 And showing that the value you provide your employer should be adequately compensated is not the same as assuming you ‘deserve’ more.